Published starting point

 The strategic goal is to move repeat guests into the restaurant's own ordering channel, customer list, promotions, loyalty, and analytics.

-Toast publishes restaurant pricing and lists Online Ordering inside its Digital Storefront product suite, but the exact online-ordering package cost depends on the Toast setup and should be confirmed directly with Toast sales.
+Toast positions Online Ordering inside its restaurant platform and Digital Storefront product set, but the exact package cost depends on the Toast setup.
+Confirm the online ordering package, Online Ordering Pro features, delivery service fees, and payment terms directly in the Toast quote.

-Ask for the total monthly software cost, hardware and implementation costs, payment processing terms, online ordering package details, delivery fee structure, contract terms, and what happens if you later want to leave.
+Ask for the total monthly software cost, hardware and implementation costs, payment processing terms, online ordering package details, delivery fee structure, contract terms, customer data rules, and what happens if you later want to leave.

 Bring your current setup and the quote you are comparing.
 We will show whether a POS replacement or a direct ordering layer makes more sense.